omersx/RelevanceAI-chatbot/README.md

 - 🌐 Easily embeddable on WordPress pages or posts
 - 🎨 Fully Customizable: Colors, position, messages, and themes
 - 📱 Mobile Responsive: Optimized for all device sizes
+- ⚡ Relevance Ai offers MCP server and more advanced services

 ## 📥 Installation & Usage